 Documents Required by the MVD Office

-When you come to your appointment, you will need these documents with you:
+When you go to your appointment, you will need these documents with you:

 - Certificate of title, with the assignment of title, completed and signed

-Free New Mexico Vehicle Bill of Sale Template
+Free New Mexico Vehicle Bill of Sale Sample

 Our free New Mexico vehicle bill of sale can be downloaded here.
 It is available in PDF and Word formats.